Frederick Ponsonby (British Army officer): Later career

 Ponsonby went on half-pay on 26 August 1820, and was appointed "inspecting field officer" in the Ionian Islands on 20 January 1824.
 On 27 May 1825, he was promoted major-general, commanding the troops in the Ionian Islands.
 The next year, on 22 December 1826, he was appointed Governor of Malta, and remained there for eight and a half years.
 He met Baron de Laussat, his saviour at Waterloo, in 1827.
 During his Maltese tenure, he was made GCMG in 1828, and KCB and KCH in 1831.
 He left the governorship in May 1835 (but remained the de jure Governor until 30 September 1836), and was appointed colonel of the 86th Regiment of Foot on 4 December 1835.
 He was transferred to the colonelcy of the Royal Dragoons on 31 March 1836.
 During this period, he maintained a high degree of interest in the handling of cavalry, and corresponded with Wellington.
 He died suddenly at an inn, The Wellesley Arms at Murrell Green near Basingstoke, on 11 January 1837 and was buried in the crypt of St Nicholas' Church, Hatherop, Gloucestershire.

 In 1838, Ponsonby's Column was erected in Valletta in honour of the governor.
 It was destroyed by lightning in 1864.

 Family

-On 16 March 1825, Ponsonby married Lady Emily Charlotte (died 1877), the youngest daughter of Henry Bathurst, 3rd Earl Bathurst.
+On 16 March 1825, Ponsonby married Lady Emily Charlotte Bathurst (died 1877), the youngest daughter of Henry Bathurst, 3rd Earl Bathurst.
 They had three sons and three daughters: